Access and Outreach

 What kind of events and sessions do we have coming up for our Link Area Schools?

 In February 2021, we ran Consider University Days for Year 10 students, which explored why you might go to University and how to choose a course, as well as a session on how to explore your interests outside of school.

-In March 2021, we will be hosting Applying to Oxbridge sessions for Year 12 students in collaboration with other Cambridge and Oxford Colleges.
+In March 2021, we hosted Applying to Oxbridge sessions for Year 12 students in collaboration with other Cambridge and Oxford Colleges.
 The sessions included an Admission talk and Q&A, as well as a Student Life panel with current students studying a range of subjects.
-We will also be hosting Applying to Oxbridge sessions for Parents and Supporters.
-These sessions will give an overview of the application process and will include a Q&A.
+We also ran Applying to Oxbridge sessions for Parents and Supporters, which gave an overview of the application process and included a Q&A.

 In April 2021, we will be hosting Year 8 and 9 Taster Sessions, which will include recorded taster lectures on various subjects, as well as a Study Skills session which will explore how you can find out more about topics that interest you.

 The above events are available to schools in our Link Area (see above).
 If you are a student or a teacher at one of these schools, please get in touch with Izzy (firstname.lastname@example.org) to find out more.

 Are you a staff member at a school or college in one of these areas?